The threefold way to quantum periods: WKB, TBA equations and q-Painlev\'e: q-Painlev e cluster coordinates

 In this case there are two Casimirs \be t:=\CX_2^{-1}\CX_4^{-1}\,, \qquad q:=\CX_1\CX_2\CX_3\CX_4\,. \ee Under the identifications \eqref{eq:D-brane-charges}, \eqref{eq:xgamma}, the variable $t$ is associated to $D2_b\overline{D2}_f$, while $q$ is associated to the $D0$ brane.

-The relation involving $q$ allows us to relate our different deformation parameters, namely $q$, the parameter appearing in q-Painlev\'e, $\hbar$, the one appearing in the WKB expansion, and $\epsilon$, the expansion parameter of the TBA equations:
+Since the Casimirs are associated to pure flavour charges, their expression in terms of central charges is purely semiclassical.
+The first equation above allows us to relate the different deformation parameters, namely the parameter $q$ appearing in q-Painlev\'e, the parameter $\hbar$ appearing in the WKB expansion, and the parameter $\epsilon$ in the TBA equations:

-and the match between $\hbar$ and $\epsilon$ is the same as \eqref{eq:post-TBA-variables-match}, found in the discussion of TBA equations.
-The relation for $t$ gives, using \eqref{eq:Zf}
+The match between $\hbar$ and $\epsilon$ is the same as \eqref{eq:post-TBA-variables-match}, found in the discussion of TBA equations.
+The other Casimir is parametrized as